Kahcho1/retro_video_games/README.md

 ![Entity Relationship Diagram](https://imgur.com/7H2E0gw.jpg)

+The image repersents a ERD: entity relationship diagram.
+This shows the structure of the database, displaying the many features I will be adding to my app.
+This is a one-to-many diagram between console and games.
+Meaning, user should be able to put many games under specific console.

 ### Management Method

 ![Project Tracking Board](https://imgur.com/8bN9cyv.jpg)

-The image above shows github project board being used to track the user stories, features and issues.
+The image shows github project board being used to track the user stories, features and issues.
 Using the MoSCoW method to sort out and clearly label the issues on the board, helps provide a better understanding on what I need to achieve to build my app.
 Furthermore, the board has features which detects pushes made and link issues to merges, so it can create an automated proccess of moving the issues along to the correct column: To do > In progress > Done.

 ## The CI Pipeline